Discography of Sibelius symphony cycles

-Jean Sibelius in 1890.
-He composed seven symphonies over the course of his career.
+Jean Sibelius composed seven symphonies over the course of his career.
 A recording of the complete set is called the "Sibelius cycle".

 The Finnish composer Jean Sibelius (1865–1957) was one of the most important symphonists of the early twentieth century: his seven symphonies, written between 1899 and 1924, are the core of his oeuvre and stalwarts of the standard concert repertoire.
 As such, many of classical music's conductor–orchestra partnerships have recorded the complete set, colloquially known as the "Sibelius cycle".
 Specifically, the standard cycle includes: